 Materials to help with job preparation, career advancement, career changes, and re-entry into the workforce.
 Includes SAT, ACT, GMAT, GRE, LSAT, and MCAT test prep, and other certification, licensing, and aptitude tests.
 Note: You need to create a free user account.

 Open Library is a partnership of libraries to offer interlibrary loan of eBooks directly to library patrons.
 Account holders can borrow eBooks from the site.
 St. Mary's University is a participant in the Open Library initiative.
 Create an account to start using Open Library.
-Take a look at the How It Works page for more information.
+Take a look at the Help page for more information.

 A historical dictionary that is the accepted authority on the English language as an unsurpassed guide to the meaning, history, and pronunciation of 600,000 words, past and present, from across the English-speaking world.